nicc777/flask-prod-docker/cognito/README.md

 _Note_: You may need to set your AWS credentials.
 The first two commands is for setting your AWS administrative credentials.

+_Note_: Use `./prepare_terraform_backend.py -h` for more detailed usage information, for example, to specify a specific S3 bucket name

 ```
 (venv) $ export AWS_ACCESS_KEY_ID=xxxxxxxxxxxxxxxx
 (venv) $ export AWS_SECRET_ACCESS_KEY=xxxxxxxxxxxxxxxx